 Now that I have a 2X leveraged fund working the way I want, let’s look at a -1X inverse Apple ETF.
 The first one does not rebalance.

 Just like a short position, your maximum profit is limited to double your initial investment.
-The NAV of this fund will never exceed 200, and notice how the leverage is dropping to very low levels.
-Barclays’ XXV is a inverse fund like this.
-It is currently at 38.28 with a leverage of less than -0.10.
-It will never reach 40.
+The NAV of this fund will never exceed 200 and notice how the leverage is dropping to very low levels.

 A -1X inverse Apple ETF with rebalancing is shown below: